Vanilla-OS/handbook/_posts/2023-01-21-install-in-vm.md

 ### Installation

-- Open Parallels Desktop and follow the on-screen prompts, skip installing Windows 11 (for now) if this is your first time using Parallels software.
+- Open Parallels Desktop and follow the on-screen prompts.
+Skip installing Windows 11 (for now) if this is your first time using Parallels software.

 ![Parallels 0](/assets/uploads/VM_Post/Parallels/vanilla-parallels-install-0.webp)